aman-ankur/friend-match-play/memory-bank/gameArchitecture.md

 This separation allows the same game logic to be reused across different game components.

-## Exclusive Mode Implementation
+## Special Mode Implementation

-Exclusive mode is a special feature for "This or That" games with adult content:
+Special mode is a special feature for "This or That" games with enhanced content:

 1. **Activation**
    - Can happen during setup or gameplay
-   - Protected by PIN ("s3xy")
+   - Protected by PIN
    - Only available to room creator
    - Only works with "This or That" game mode